How central banks shape the global gold market

 2. Price fluctuations

-The global gold market: A dynamic ecosystem
+The global gold market: Interconnected forces

 1. Geopolitical influences